-Women at Bathukamma
+Women at the festival

-The dance was simple, three claps and move in the circle along with traditional songs that typically talk about the everyday situations women face at home.
+The dance was simple, three claps and moving in a circle.
+Along with traditional songs that typically talk about the everyday situations women face at home.
 A friend explained a song that is sung by a woman when her brother visits her.
-Seeking permission from everyone in her in-laws family to visit her parents.
+She is seeking permission from everyone in her in-law’s family to visit her parents.
 They dance around and then leave the Bathukamma in a nearby waterbody.

 Video of Bathukamma Festival at Hyderabad

-Seeking blessings of Shakti
+Seeking Blessings of Shakti

-The scientific explanation to this festival says that since this comes post-monsoon, the flower petals in the water bodies clean the water and make it better for consumption.
+The scientific explanation for this festival says that since this comes post-monsoon, the flower petals in the water bodies clean the water and make it better for consumption.
 This is, of course, assuming that only natural flowers are used.
 And maybe there were specific flowers too meant to be used.

 We met a group of youngsters wearing Red T-Shirts that said Telangana Radio.
 They were interviewing people on the spot with a branded mike in their hands.
 To me, they were the symbol of entrepreneurs waiting to capture the moment.
-Incidentally, I did not find any food stalls coming up for such a large gathering that was in the mood for festivity and I assume would have liked some food.
+Incidentally, I did not find any food stalls coming up for such a large gathering that was in the mood for festivity.
+I assume one would have liked some food.